-Program 4: Follow a line
+Follow a line:

-What's happening: The line tracking program uses the Edison robot's reflected light sensor to detect differences between dark and light surfaces beneath the robot.
+The line tracking program uses the Edison robot's reflected light sensor to detect differences between dark and light surfaces beneath the robot.
 Once the pre-set program is activated, the Edison robot will drive until it finds a dark coloured line, then follow that line.
 In this program, Edison's line tracking sensor shines light from its red LED on to the surface beneath the robot.
 The sensor then measures the amount of light that is reflected back to the robot.
-White surfaces reflect very little, giving a low light level reading.
+White surfaces reflect a lot of light, giving a high light level reading while black surfaces reflect very little, giving a low light level reading.
 Edison adjusts direction according to these light level readings.
 When Edison is off the line, it turns right to get on the line.
 However, when Edison is on the line, it turns left to get off the line.
 This functionality is why Edison 'waddles' back and forth at the edge of the line.